Articles in this section

 When you send an event, you often want to include additional information.
 These are your event parameters, and they are populated in Google Tag Manager by using variables.

 A Google Tag Manager variable isn't much different than a trigger.
-When a trigger looks for a condition to fire a tag, a variable looks for a key to return a value, which then populates your event's parameter.
+When a trigger listen for a condition to fire a tag, a variable listen for a key (or condition) to return a value, which then populates your event's parameter.

 Examples

-- Top level key for a form submit event is often the form ID, this would be written in the variable as: form_id
+• Top level key for a form submit event is often the form ID (often written as form_id), this would be written in the variable as: form_id

 These keys from the dataLayer are also case-sensitive, make sure to write the name of the key to match exactly.
 You can easily edit the name of your key by opening the Variables tab in Google Tag Manager, select the variable you need to edit and update the name of the key.